-We have seen that the following three trends are starting to emerge in LatAm M&A transactions:
+As of 2024, we have seen the following three trends emerging in M&A transactions in Brazil:

 Balanced bargaining power between Buyers and Sellers

 Traditionally, LatAm has been a favorable landscape for buyers, who often encountered little resistance when proposing deal conditions to otherwise less prepared sellers.
 This was especially the case in mid-market and family-owned businesses.
 In those transactions, buyers typically conduct thorough due diligence, and then parties engage in high level discussions regarding valuation and have few rounds of contract negotiation.